 Lynne F. Zielinski has a bachelor’s degree in physics from the University of Colorado and a master’s degree in physics from Northeastern Illinois University.
-She is a retired teacher of physics, astronomy and space science for 32 years from Glenbrook North High School in Northbrook, Illinois.
-Ms. Zielinski has been engaging students in NASA programs since 1987, overseeing more than 60 nationally placed and NASA Center winners.
+She is a retired physics, astronomy and space science teacher of 32 years from Glenbrook North High School in Northbrook, Illinois.
+Ms. Zielinski has been engaging students in NASA programs since 1987, overseeing more than 60 National and NASA Center winners.

-The Glenbrook Aerospace Development Get-away Experiment Team (GADGET), a student organization established by Zielinski, has flown nine active and more than 200 passive experiments on six Space Shuttle missions, nine sub-orbital NASA rockets, four NASA micro-gravity drop-tower experiments, three NASA C-9/Zero-G aircraft reduced experiments, three NASA high-altitude balloon and on a Zeppelin.
+The Glenbrook Aerospace Development Get-away Experiment Team (GADGET), a student organization established by Zielinski, has flown nine active (powered) and more than 200 passive (unpowered) experiments on six Space Shuttle missions.
+Additionally, active experiments have been flown in nine sub-orbital NASA rockets, four NASA micro-gravity drop-towers, three NASA C-9/Zero-G aircraft reduced missions, three NASA high-altitude balloon flights, and on a Zeppelin.
 GADGET has also collaborated on NASA experiments with students in Israel, Portugal and Morocco.
-Ms. Zielinski and her GADGET students have conducted educational outreach for K-12 students in three states, and at state and national teacher workshops.
+Ms. Zielinski and her GADGET students have conducted educational outreach for K-12 students in three states, and at state and national teacher workshops and conferences.

-Ms. Zielinski is currently an education consultant, Education Manager for the Enterprise in Space project (enterpriseinspace.org/), and resides in Long Grove, Illinois.
+Ms. Zielinski is currently an education consultant and resides in Lahaina, Hawaii.